minprog/webprogrammeren/web/20 homepage/profile.md

 If you want to view how your site looks while you work on it, use the following command:

     $ python3 -m http.server -b localhost 8080

+In your web browser you should then navigate to <http://localhost:8080/>.

 Recall also that by opening Developer Tools in Google Chrome, you can _simulate_ visiting your page on a mobile device by clicking the phone-shaped icon to the left of **Elements** in the developer tools window, or, once the Developer Tools tab has already been opened, by typing `Ctrl`+`Shift`+`M` on a PC or `Cmd`+`Shift`+`M` on a Mac, rather than needing to visit your site on a mobile device separately!